jamestalmage/npm-taken/readme.md

 *Optional*
 Type: `string`

-An alternate registry where perform the lookup.
+Use an alternate registry to perform the lookup.
 Default is `https://registry.npmjs.com/`.

 #### callback